-Thaba Bosiu, 24 kilometres east of the country's capital Maseru, is a sandstone plateau with an area of approximately 2 km² and a height of 1,804 meters above sea level.
+Thaba Bosiu, 24 kilometres east of the country's capital Maseru, is a sandstone plateau with an area of approximately 2 km² and a height of 1,804 metres above sea level.
 In the early 19th century, the Basotho chief Moshoeshoe I established a stronghold on the plateau to act as a refuge for his people during a war with the Ndebele people.

 At an elevation of nearly 120 metres above the surrounding area, the plateau formed a natural fortress to gather the Basotho people in times of danger.
 The plateau's large area meant it could hold enough livestock and provisions to support the people during a lengthy siege.
 Thaba Bosiu or Thaba Bosigo) in the Sesotho language means "Mountain of the Night" and refers to the local belief that the mountain grew during the night and shrunk during day, leaving enemies who tried scaling it during the night still stranded on the cliffs and vulnerable to attack the next morning.